-The affordability period commences the moment that when the ownership of the property is transferred to the Borrower by means of the Deed of Sale and the signing of the Second Direct Mortgage Deed and Restrictive Conditions.
+The affordability period commences when the ownership of the property is transferred to the Borrower by means of the Deed of Sale and the signing of the Second Direct Mortgage Deed and Restrictive Conditions.
 The loan's closing date is registered in the HBA Platform to document the beginning of the affordability period.